No Regrets for Learning the Prior in Bandits: Proofs for : Linear Bandit

 Therefore, we have the bounds $\Gamma_{s,t} \leq \Gamma_s$ w.p. $1$ for all $s$ and $t$ by using appropriate $s$, and by setting $s=0$ we obtain $\Gamma$.

 We are now at a position to provide the final regret bound.
 For any $\delta > 0$ \begingroup \allowdisplaybreaks

 \endgroup The first inequality follows by substituting the appropriate bounds.
 The second inequality first removes the part highlighted in blue (which is positive) inside the logarithm, and then uses the fact that $\sqrt{1+x}\leq 1+ x/2$ for all $x\geq 1$.
-We also use $\mathbb{E}[\|\theta_{s,*}\|_2] = \sqrt{\|\mu_{*}\|^2_2 + \mathrm{tr}(\Sigma_q + \Sigma_0)}$ and the fact that \adats only explores $\sqrt{m}$ number of tasks with $d$ rounds of exploration in each task.
+We also use $\mathbb{E}[\|\theta_{s,*}\|_2] = \sqrt{\|\mu_{q}\|^2_2 + \mathrm{tr}(\Sigma_q + \Sigma_0)}$ and the fact that \adats explores for $d$ rounds in each task.
 The final inequality replaces the summation by an integral over $s$ and derives the closed form. \end{proof}